Every year since the award has been presented (1992-2013), Plano

 Schools FIRST (Financial Integrity Rating System of Texas)

-The Plano ISD Education Foundation raised more than $900,000 during the 2010-11 school year for programs
+The Plano ISD Education Foundation raised more than $1.2 million during the 2012-13 school year for programs

 and services to support quality education